 When is Orientation?

-Orientation for the Fall 2017 entering class is scheduled for the weekend before classes start.
+Orientation for the entering class is scheduled for the weekend before classes start.
 Orientation is mandatory for all incoming students and the full schedule of events can be found on the Orientation page and will be updated as information is released.

 When will I register for classes?